Refine search

 Olivier Donnars / Le Pictorium

-Mural painting in the Irish district of Donore Donore Court in Belfast.
+Social housing in the British district of Shankill.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 Next page